-It's clear that customer retention is essential for the success of any business.
-Yet, many companies struggle to keep their customers happy because they don't know how to measure or even track customer retention.
+Customer retention is essential for the success of any business.
+Yet, many companies struggle to keep their customers happy because they don't know how to measure, evaluate or improve their customer retention rate.

 What is customer retention rate?

 Customer retention rate (AKA CRR or user retention rate) is the percentage of customers who stay with a company over a period of time.
 It is expressed as a percentage of a company's existing customer base, meaning that if you start with 100 customers and lose 10 over some period of time, your customer retention rate during that period was 90% (i.e., 90 of your existing customers remained customers and didn't churn).